-Figure 1: Examples of the ensemble-based cross-correlations between sea-level at a reference location, denoted by the star, and sea-level in the surrounding region for a reference location on the (a) continental shelf, (b) along the path of the EAC as it separates from the coast, and (c) over the deep where EAC-spawned eddies regularly occur off eastern Australia (panel d).
-Contour intervals are 0.2; zero is bold, dotted is negative, correlations above 0.6 are shaded.
+Fig. 1 Examples of the ensemble-based cross-correlations between sea level at a reference location, denoted by the star, and sea level in the surrounding region for a reference location on the (a) continental shelf, (b) along the path of the EAC as it separates from the coast, and (c) over the deep where EAC-spawned eddies regularly occur off eastern Australia (panel (d)).
+Contour intervals are 0.2; zero is bold, dotted is negative.